icescentral/MASK_public/README.md

 1. Install [Pipenv](https://docs.pipenv.org/en/latest/install/)
 or simply run the following `python3 -m pip install --user pipenv`
-2. The requirements file is in Pipefile, you can install dependency by running `pipenv install`
+2. The requirements file is in Pipefile, you can install dependency by running `pipenv install` or if it doesn't work `python -m pipenv install`
 3. Sometimes lock file subprocess hangs, you can avoid it by running your installation with something like this `PIP_NO_CACHE_DIR=off pipenv install keras==2.2.4`
 4. You can run python files locally on your dev machine through pipenv by `pipenv run python index.py` or activating your virtualenv by `pipenv shell`
+5. Install/Downgrade Keras to version 2.6.0 by running `pip install keras==2.6.0`
+6. You can download base models trained on i2b2 data [here](https://drive.google.com/file/d/1h-DADgBOMC5-B3D15xRJ_nBJa19Vilrp/view?usp=sharing).
+Once downloaded unzip and place content into the Models folder of MASK
 ## Running

 There are two main files that are used to run Mask: